alexandrosm/worldmap/README.md

 clone repository

-npm install yo grunt-cli bower
+npm -g install yo grunt-cli bower

-npm install
+npm install --dev

+...expect a lot of packages to be installed. --dev is required.

 bower install

+...expect a lot of packages to be installed

 grunt server

+...the browser should come up with the application

 == how to deploy